View MapView Map

 Irish Military War Museum

 Just 15 minutes further down the road, explore what it was like in the mud-sodden trenches of the World Wars at the Irish Military War Museum.
 The ‘hands-on’ museum is home to one of the largest collections of military vehicles and deactivated weapons, and the knowledgeable guides bring the war to life.
 For an unforgettable trip, book a spin on a military tank – the kids will be talking about it for years.
-Let them explore the petting farm and run the legs off themselves in the family-friendly park afterwards.
+Then let them explore the petting farm and run the legs off themselves in the family-friendly park.

 Visiting Trim